fenago/learn-java-12-programming/lab_guide/Lab_6.md

     This converts the [Map] provided to an unmodifiable one.

-The following [Map] methods are much too complicated for the scope of this book, so we are just mentioning them for the sake of completeness.
+The following [Map] methods are much too complicated for the scope of this course, so we are just mentioning them for the sake of completeness.
 They allow multiple values to be combined or calculated and aggregated in a single existing value in the [Map], or a new one to be created: